kaitlynchau/ConcertCompass/README.md

 ## Data Model

-The application will store Users, Concert Log, and Upcoming Concert Events by location.
+The application will store Users and Concert Log.

 * each users can attend many concerts (1- many user-concert)
 * each user can have one associated account (1-1 user-account)